AyushGupta51379/Web_Development/D3_Experiments_using_Scott_Murray_book/Code/README.md

+# Purpose

+The purpose of these codes is to improve my d3 skills - Data Visualization for the web.
+I am doing this by experimenting with codes from the book by Scott Murray.
+I am also adding a lot of comments in the code to make it easier to understand even without any reference.

-# d3-book
+# Description

-These are sample code files to accompany the book “Interactive Data Visualization for the Web, Second Edition” by Scott Murray, published in July 2017 by O’Reilly.
+These are my personally modified sample codes from the book “Interactive Data Visualization for the Web, Second Edition” by Scott Murray, published in July 2017 by O’Reilly.

 - [O’Reilly book page](http://shop.oreilly.com/product/0636920037316.do)
 - [Author’s website](http://alignedleft.com/)

 Always find the latest book info at: [d3book.com](http://d3book.com)

 ## Version